nihadisayev/save-studio-editor/README.md

-# save-studio-editor
-Modern ETS2 Save Editor built with Electron, Vue and Pinia.
-Edit money, skills, garages, city progress and DLC restrictions safely.
+Save Studio

+Modern save editor for Euro Truck Simulator 2.
+Built with Tauri, Vue and Rust.

+Edit money, level, garage/city/gallery unlocks, DLC bypass, profiles, and trucks/trailers all from one app.